 Live Beach Cam

 *The live beach cam runs on a solar-powered battery.
-As we start to see more cloudy and rainy conditions, there are days when there is insufficient power to send the signal.
+With cloudy and rainy conditions, there are days when there is insufficient power to send the signal.
 It will be OK again when the sun comes back out.
 No need to let us know.
 Thanks for checking on the seals!

 About The Seals